-GCSE results this summer showed a significant improvement in the attainment of disadvantaged students at Alderbrook from 2019 exam grades.
+GCSE results this summer showed an improvement in the attainment and Progress 8 score of disadvantaged students at Alderbrook from 2019 exam grades.
+Despite this, there still continues to be a significant attainment gap between non-disadvantaged and disadvantaged students at Alderbrook School.